JONATHAN M. WAINWRIGHT, MASTER, USN

 Date of death: June 19, 1870

-Jonathan Mayhew Wainwright was admitted to the Naval Academy from At Large on July 29, 1863 at age 14 years 6 months.
+Jonathan Mayhew Wainwright was admitted to the Naval Academy with an At Large appointment on July 29, 1863 at age 14 years 6 months.

 Jonathan was lost on June 19, 1870 of wounds received two days earlier during an attack against a pirate ship near Mexico.
 He was serving aboard USS Mohican (1859).